GYatesIII/SimpleTwit/README.md

 # SimpleTwit #

-A simple Twitter Feed plugin for Wordpress
+A simple developer's Twitter Feed plugin for Wordpress

 ## Further Development Ideas ##
 * Database Functions (Delete, Rescrape)
 * Multiple Twitter Streams
+* Add in basic Twitter box
+* Add in Twitter feed widget
 * Ability to retweet and reply with your own account right from site

 ## Changelog ##